 Diagnosis: medical history and clinical signs, bladder and kidney x-rays, abdominal ultrasound

 Treatment: dietary change may succeed in dissolving stones until they can be passed, urethral hydropropulsion (a technique in which small stones are flushed from the bladder), lithotripsy (humans), surgical removal (most common in dogs and cats)

 Older humans, dogs and cats may all experience hearing loss.
 It is estimated that as many as 1 in 6 adult Americans will have some form of communication disorder.
-Government estimates state 28.6 million Americans had hearing loss in 2000.
+Government estimates state 28.6 million Americans suffer hearing loss.
 The exact incidence is unknown in dogs and cats.